K4liber/subinterpreters/README.md

 TODO C# example execution intructions ...
 (ChatGPT helped with the implementation of this simple program)

+# Footnotes

+<a name="f1"></a>*1.
+Still me need to wait for python modules to be compatible with `Per-interpreter GIL` approach.
+For example, `numpy` is not working yet ...
+TODO make it clear.*
-\**Sometimes, on my machine with Ubuntu, using `per-interpreter GIL`, CPUs are not fully utilize.
+<a name="f2"></a>*2.
+Sometimes, on my machine with Ubuntu, CPUs are not fully utilize while using `per-interpreter GIL`.
 I can only guess that the reason is not good enough context switching, but I didnt make a deeper examination.
-The same situation we encounter with `Web Workers` and since those two approaches share the same thread scheduler on my machine, I am leaning towards blaming a `thread scheduler` for the situation.*
+The same situation we encounter with `Web Workers` and since those two approaches
+share the same thread scheduler on my machine, I am leaning towards blaming a `thread scheduler` for the situation.*

 # Bilbiography